Jenny Edwards and Her Herd

 I have always been of the opinion that all animals in our care should lead as natural a life as possible, but I really got into the 'natural' horse movement after my horse Tuffy was lamed by a farrier in 2000.
 After trying and failing to fully recover his health with traditional methods for treating the ensuing laminitis and rotation I came across the barefoot movement.
 This journey opened me up to so many wonderful experiences and I have never looked back.

-I currently have seven horses who live as natural a life as possible.
+I currently have four horses who live as natural a life as possible.
 I keep them all barefoot and ride in treeless saddles and bitless bridles.
 They eat a natural grass (and grass hay) diet with a custom mineral supplement and are only wormed when necessary.
-I do not have them routinely vaccinated, apart from a ten-yearly tetanus shot.
+I do not have them routinely vaccinated.

 Jenny Edwards' Horses

-Tuffy is a Canadian born Quarter Horse x Appaloosa.
-He's a light palomino with a white blanket and ginger spots - although you'd never know it most of the time as he is a mud monster!
+Tuffy was a Canadian born Quarter Horse x Appaloosa.
+He was light palomino with a white blanket and ginger spots - although you'd never know it most of the time as he was a mud monster!

 He has owned my heart since the moment I met him in 1993.
-He is my inspiration and pushes me to continue learning so that I can help horses everywhere.
+He was my inspiration and pushed me to continue learning so that I can help horses everywhere.

-No amount of money could make me part with him - but then as anyone who really knows me would attest, no amount of money would make me part with any of my animals.
+No amount of money could have ever made me part with him - but then as anyone who really knows me would attest, no amount of money would make me part with any of my animals.

 The top pic shows him the day he arrived and his posture and attitude reflect how uncomfortable he was.
 The bottom pic shows him in 2006 - gone is the depressed pony from 2001 - and his posture has improved dramatically.

-Pip wears a grazing muzzle during the summer so that he can stay out with his herd buddies but not eat too much because the sugars in grass trigger his laminitis.
+Pip wore a grazing muzzle during the summer so that he can stay out with his herd buddies but not eat too much because the sugars in grass trigger his laminitis.

 Charlie was a small chestnut shetland pony with a huge cheeky character.